Keyword Research Made Simple For Squarespace SEO

 Do your eyes glaze over when you start to read about SEO?
 The confusing jargon, the complicated tools, the seemingly contradictory advice?
 It makes it all seem so hard.
 Which it is, when you get serious about it.
 But for a lot of folks, a large investment of time or money just isn't worth it for their scale of business.
 For them, a pretty good strategy and a pretty good execution are good enough.
 They just need a fairly simple and straightforward way of doing SEO and getting decent results.

-Fortunately, pretty good SEO doesn't have to be all that complicated.
+Fortunately, SEO doesn't have to be all that complicated.
 Here's a simple way of using just Google and your common sense to do basic keyword research for your website.
 You are going to come up with a list of keywords (search terms) you want to rank for in Google, then integrate those words judiciously in your page titles, headlines, meta descriptions, and body text.
 I'll have more to say in a future piece about just how to do that, but for now, being reasonable and natural with your wordsmithing is a good standard.
 Don't "stuff" your site with keywords. ("Keyword stuffing," as you may have heard, means using an overly intense concentration of keywords in your content, thereby setting off the Google tripwire.)

 Let's begin with the tools we are going to use.